nodeshift/opossum/README.md

   .catch(console.error);
 ```

-Now, you've got easy monitoring of all those Node.js I/O bount functions.
-How do you deal with that?
-Easy, my friend - just `promisify` it.

 And just for fun, your circuit doesn't even really have to be a function.
 Not sure when you'd use this - but you could if you wanted to.